network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 To measure responsiveness under working conditions, the algorithm must explore both directions.

-One approach could be to measure responsiveness in the uplink and downlink in parallel.
-It would allow for a shorter test run-time.
+Most of today’s widely used network benchmark tools measure the throughput in one direction at a time.
+In a real sense this is very much a “softball” test, contrived to let the network perform at its absolute best so it can produce the most impressive-looking benchmark results.

+In the 1950s we had analog telephone lines, with the property that only one person at a time could make a telephone call.
+In the 1990s we had dial-up services like AOL, with the property that only one person at a time could use the telephone line to connect to AOL.
+Two people in a home could not share a single telephone line and both connect to AOL at the same time.

+But, in contrast, by the 1990s we had packet switching, as embodied in the Internet, Ethernet, Wi-Fi, and similar connectionless datagram technologies.
+The huge benefit of these connectionless datagram technologies is that an arbitrary number of people and devices can share a network and use it for different purposes at the same time, in stark contrast to a telephone line that can only support one telephone call at a time.
+Indeed, it is common today for a home network to have dozens of devices sharing a user’s network -- home security cameras streaming video, adults working from home via videoconferencing, children watching streaming video or playing video games, etc.

+Given that today’s home networks are frequently used by multiple people and devices at the same time,
+(and given that this is arguably the whole reason connectionless datagram networking was invented in the first place) it makes sense for a network benchmark tool to evaluate how well the network performs when it is being used this way, rather than using only a carefully contrived artificial scenario, intentionally doing only one thing at a time so as to show the network in the best possible light.

+For this reason, the Apple “networkQuality” tool currently performs the upload and download tests simultaneously, to properly reflect how well a network performs when it is used this way.

-However, a number of caveats come with measuring in parallel:
+However, a number of caveats come with measuring concurrently:

 - Half-duplex links may not permit simultaneous uplink and downlink traffic.
 This restriction means the test might not reach the path's capacity in both directions at once and thus not expose all the potential sources of low responsiveness.
 - Debugging the results becomes harder:
-During parallel measurement it is impossible to differentiate whether the observed latency happens in the uplink or the downlink direction.
+During concurrent measurement it is impossible to differentiate whether the observed delay happens in the uplink or the downlink direction.

-Thus, we recommend testing uplink and downlink sequentially.
-Parallel testing is considered a future extension.
+For this reason, a test tool should also offer the option of performing the upload and download tests sequentially, to help engineers diagnose whether the source of excessive delay is in the upstream direction, downstream direction, or both.

 ### Achieving Steady-State Buffer Utilization